Data Definitions

 To Top

-The proportion of all youth, age 24 and under, in a community that are employed.
-Employment is an important source of mental and physical well-being and youth unemployment is associated with increased mental health problems.
-Youth unemployment is also associated with increased risk of unemployment later in life.
-Data on youth employment comes from the US Census’ American Community Survey and includes civilian employment totals (non-active-duty military personnel not included).
+The proportion of all youth, age 24 and under, in an area that are employed.
+Employment is an important source of mental and physical well-being, and youth unemployment is associated with increased mental health problems and an increased risk of unemployment later in life.
+Data on youth employment comes from the US Census’ American Community Survey and includes civilian employment totals (non-active duty military personnel not included).

 Youth Living in Poverty